NOTE: THIS PROGRAM IS CURRENTLY CLOSED TO FURTHER ENROLLMENT (email email@example.com to be placed on waitlist)

 Those who complete the full program of five courses within the 2012-2013 schedule will receive a frameable certificate of completion at the final session.
 There are two registration options:

 (1) Register for the Full Certificate* at $500.
-The full fee must be submitted prior to the first session on Oct.26.
+The full fee must be submitted with registration.

-(2) Register for the eight individual workshops at the standard course fee.
+(2) Register for the five individual workshops at the standard course fee.
 Payment for each session must be submitted at least one week prior to class date.
-(Choose "pay by check" option on registration form.)

 * Registration and pre-payment of the full certificate program fee assumes attendance at all five sessions.
 Refunds of unused portions of full certificate discount price will not be granted.